 Pros of an FHA loan

-FHA loans can save you a lot up front, but they include mortgage insurance payments that can make an FHA loan more costly.
+FHA loans can save you a lot upfront, but they include mortgage insurance payments that can make an FHA loan more costly.
 Over the life of the loan, you could be paying far more than you would on a conventional loan.

-Though that doesn’t mean you should write off an FHA loan.
+But that doesn’t mean you should write off an FHA loan.
 An FHA loan can offer incredible benefits to first-time homebuyers, families with low- to moderate-incomes, and buyers with lower credit scores.

 Relaxed credit score requirements